Determining the level of the pension contribution in different fields

-Determining the pension contributions of the employees of Keva’s member corporations
+Determining the pension contributions of the workers of Keva’s member corporations

-Some employers also pay a euro contribution based on pension expenditure and early retirement expenditure.
+Some employers also pay a euro contribution based on pension expenditure.
 Employers that employed workers before 2005 who were getting a pension for municipal-sector work that year pay a contribution based on pension expenditure.